 You must also continue to make current payments on secured loans, such as your mortgage.
 For example, if you’re behind with your mortgage payments, you can resume making regular monthly payments and roll the arrears into your Chapter 13 plan, paying them off over 36 to 60 months.

-You must pay all “priority” debts in full through your plan, but you might only have to pay a portion of your non-priority debts such as credit cards.
+You must pay all “priority” claims in full through your plan.
+Priority claims are certain unsecured obligations, such as domestic support and administrative expenses, as specified in the bankruptcy code.
+You might only have to pay a portion of your non-priority unsecured debts, such as credit cards.
 The unpaid balances will be discharged.